myparcelnl/woocommerce/readme.txt

 == Screenshots ==

-1. Export or print myparcelBE label per order
+1. Export or print myparcelbe label per order
-2. Bulk export or print myparcelBE labels
+2. Bulk export or print myparcelbe labels
 3. Change the shipment options for an order
-4. MyParcelBE actions on the order overview page
+4. MyParcelbe actions on the order overview page
 5. Myparcel information on the order details page

 == Changelog ==